efredine/realtime-with-QBO/README.md

 The idea is to build a demonstration of real-time integration with the [QuickBooks Online API](https://developer.intuit.com/app/developer/homepage).
 I imagine it as a very small subset of what I do in my work at [Beanworks](https://www.beanworks.com/) where all edits to the accounting data propagate in real-time.

-So far it allows a user to sign in to QuickBooks Online using OAuth 2, retrieves all the bills and displays them in an un-styled table.
+So far it allows a user to sign in to QuickBooks Online using OAuth 2, retrieves all the bills and displays them in a table.

 The OAuth part is perhaps a little bit interesting in it's own right, because it's done using `React`, `React Router`, `GraphQL`, `Apollo Client` with `Hooks` and `GraphQL Yoga` on the back-end.
 The QuickBooks developer portal provides excellent documentation and examples on how to get started.
 But it's all a bit old school.
 This provides an example of how it might look in a modern application!